 One attractive feature is an advanced whiteboarding platform using Virtual Reality (VR).
 These visual productivity platforms promote a positive synergy among hybrid work teams by letting users work together on projects, schedule and track progress, and include workflows across the enterprise.
 Whiteboarding platforms also organize past projects so users can quickly retrieve the information they seek via search (e.g., automatic metadata tagging).

 Collaboration within the scope of the enterprise metaverse also encompasses more complex solutions like Architecture, Engineering, and Construction (AEC), Building Information Modeling (BIM), Product Lifecycle Management (PLM), and digital twins/simulations.
-In fact, as enterprises look to create digital twins and use simulation software, more revenue will be generated in the enterprise metaverse than in immersive collaboration.
+Industrial firms can use digital twin software to mimic machines, production lines, and facilities.
+In fact, as enterprises look to create digital twins and use simulation software, more revenue will be generated from these solutions in the enterprise metaverse than immersive collaboration will.

 To get a better idea of the expectations for metaverse software and services revenue, check out the chart below.